AdobeDocs/campaign.en/help/automation/campaigns/providers-stocks-and-budgets.md

   ![](assets/supplier-mail-delivery-select.png)

-* For delivery on mobile channels or telephone, the same selection mode applies.
+* For delivery on mobile channels, the same selection mode applies.
 * For an email delivery, the service is selected from the **[!UICONTROL Advanced]** tab in the delivery properties, as in the following example:

   ![](assets/supplier-email-delivery-select.png)